Exploring The 10+ Best Beaches On Naxos Island, Greece

 HAWAII BEACH

-We visited Hawaii Beach on a whim, looking to find somewhere quiet and secluded to lay our towel for the afternoon, and as we walked through the surrounding Cedar forest and witnessed the beach for the first time, we realised we’d made a wonderful decision.
+We visited on a whim, looking to find somewhere quiet and secluded to lay our towel for the afternoon, and as we glimpsed the beach for the first time through the Cedar forest, we knew we’d made a wonderful decision.

-The beach is unique due to its burnt orange cliffs that provide a stunning backdrop to the irresistibly clear blue waters.
-There are also cliff-jumping opportunities from the surrounding rocky outcrops.
+On an island where beautiful beaches are the norm, Hawaii beach is strikingly unique; burnt orange cliffs provide a stunning backdrop to the irresistibly clear waters.
 Close by is the Alyko Hotel ruins and open-air street art gallery, which are well worth a look.

-Unfortunately, there’s no natural shade to speak of, and no sunbeds or amenities, so make sure you bring something to give you some shade.
-Also come with your snacks, and beverages as there are no bars and restaurants located nearby.
+There’s no natural shade to speak of and no amenities, so bring your own shade, snacks, and beverages as there really are no shops or eateries nearby.

-Although the beach is a 30-minute drive away from Chora, it’s this remoteness that gives it a more serene and unspoiled atmosphere compared to the more developed beaches near Naxos Town.
+The beach is a 30-minute drive away from Chora, it’s this distance that gives it a more unspoilt atmosphere compared to the more developed beaches near Naxos Town.

 THE DETAILS